jiang-yuyan/Yuyan-Jiang-CV/index.md

 [3] __Jiang Y__, Li Y. Analysis of Research Hotspots in Competitive Intelligence Literature of China in Recent Five Years [J]. ***Technology and Economic Guide***, 2020, 28(5):7-9

 [4] Li Y, __Jiang Y__.
 Reflections on the Construction Mode of Creative Space in Independent Colleges under the Background of Double Creation [J]. ***Policy & Scientific Consult***, 2021(6):22-24.

+_Note: All categorised results are based on the highest of the results in the major and minor subdivisions._

 <!-- <div style="page-break-after: always;"></div> -->
 ## Academic Exchange